-What To Do If Your Heat Pump Outdoor Unit is Frozen?
+What To Do If You Have A Frozen Heat Pump Outdoor Unit?

-Depending on the severity of the freeze, a technician will clear out the ice and inspect suspect parts of the unit, including air filters, fan fins, and thermostat setting to ensure they are all normal.
+Depending on the severity of the freeze, a technician will clear out the ice buildup and inspect suspect parts of the unit, including air filters, fan fins, and thermostat settings to ensure they are all normal.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.